 A process, not a destination.

-Most advice tells you to “love yourself” like it’s a command or a final destination you’re supposed to reach.
+Most advice tells you to love yourself like it’s a command or a final destination you’re supposed to reach.
 But for many of us, that feels out of touch and impossibly intimidating.
-(So much so that I decided I needed an entirely new title for my “Love Yourself” newsletter if I was to continue on with it.)

 Self-love isn’t a trophy to win; it’s a garden to tend.
 (And I’m a sucker for a theme.)